Track

 The transformer architecture introduced in the paper “Attention is All You Need”, has revolutionized the field of generative AI, particularly in natural language processing (NLP).

-Unlike traditional recurrent neural networks (RNNs) which process data in a sequential manner, transformers use the self-attention mechanism to attribute weights to different parts of the input data simultaneously.
-This allows the model to capture contextual relationships effectively.
+Unlike traditional recurrent neural networks (RNNs), which process data in a sequential manner, transformers use the self-attention mechanism to attribute weights to different parts of the input data simultaneously.
+This enables the model to capture contextual relationships effectively and allows for parallel processing of sequences, which significantly speeds up training.

 Can you discuss the challenges of generating high-resolution or long-form content using generative AI?